Shedden massacre: The last hours of the "no-surrender crew"

 Over the next two hours, Kellestine frequently changed his mind about whether he was going to "pull the patches" or execute the "no surrender crew", and at one point allowed Muscedere to call his girlfriend, Nina Lee, on his cell phone provided he "didn't say anything fucking stupid".
 Muscedere told Lee: "How's the baby?
 I'll see you in a couple hours.
 I love you."
 The macho Muscedere opted to be faithful to the outlaw biker's code of never asking for help, and did not alert Lee to his predicament, instead asking about how their daughter Angelina was doing.
 Kellestine drank heavily over the course of the night and ranted to his prisoners about his grievances with them.
 Kellestine pistol-whipped Flanz several times and told him: "I'm saving you for last, you fucking Jew!"
-Kriarakis, who was wounded in the thigh, prayed to God and asked that his captors to spare him as his family would miss him and he had a wife he loved back at home, but was told to shut up.
+Kriarakis, who was wounded in the thigh, prayed to God and asked that his captors spare him as his family would miss him and he had a wife he loved back at home, but was told to shut up.
 As Kriarakis prayed in Greek while Sinopoli cried, saying he never wanted to come to Kellestine's farm, which led to both men being told by another prisoner, Francesco "Frank the Bammer" Salerno: "We're bikers.
 We're not the fucking Boy Scouts, so stop your whining".
 Several times, Kellestine asked Muscedere to join him despite the way he was attempting to depose him as national president, but he firmly declined, instead asking that an ambulance be called for Sinopoli and Kriarakis, who were bleeding to death.
 Muscedere also defended Flanz against charges of being disloyal; Kellestine was an admirer of Nazi Germany and had issues with the Jewish Flanz.
 Finally, Kellestine decided to execute the "No Surrender crew" and they were all taken out one by one and shot execution-style, in what the Ontario Court of Appeal described as "an execution assembly line".
 At about midnight, Constable Perry Graham of the OPP doing his nightly patrol around the countryside in his cruiser, ran into the surveillance team, sitting in the wooded lane in the dark, to ask them what they were doing, and learned that they were investigating the murder of Douse.
 At about 12:30 am, the surveillance team went home, having noticed nothing.